Curiousss/EVA/Phase2/Session9/Readme.md

 - 4 similar DNNs are created for Critic 1 Model and Target, and Critic 2 Model and Target.
 - Critic is run and updated twice before updating the model.
 - The Actor Model takes next state(which has not yet happened).

+- Critics Model 1 and 2 are run twice and back propagated
+- Then Actor Model is back propagated
+- Then the Target Actor, Critic 1 and 2 are updated using Polyak Averaging